denzhel/denzhel.github.io/_posts/2020-05-30-terraform-for-each-error.md

   policy = jsonencode(each.value)
 }
 ```
-Meaning: if var.is equals True, the true exporession will provide for_each to local.polocies_file.
+Meaning: if var.is equals True, the true exporession will provide for_each the local.polocies_file.
 If var.is equals False then provide an empty object.

 For 90 precent of the cases, this syntax will work and for the other 10 precent you will get: